sleistikow/RoamingBorders/README.md

 ## Why this app?

 When you travel near country borders, your phone may automatically connect to a stronger cell tower across the border, even if you never left your country.
 This can result in costly roaming fees.
+A common scenario is accidental roaming in Switzerland or Monaco which are not covered by EU roaming.

 Manually toggling roaming is inconvenient and easy to forget.
 **Roaming Borders** automates the guardrails so you don’t have to.